larshasstdas/Remote-PC-Power-Switch/README.md

 ---

 ## Motivation
 My PC is in a hard to reach spot so getting up to reach the physical power button is a hassle.
-So I built a small RF receiver that taps into the motherboard's front-panel power header and lets me switch the system on wirelessly without leaving my chair.
+So I built a small RF receiver that lets me switch the system on wirelessly without leaving my chair.

 ---

 ## How it works
-A QIACHIP TX181-4 handheld transmitter sends a 433 MHz signal on button press.
+A QIACHIP TX181-4 transmitter sends a 433 MHz signal on button press.
-A QIACHIP QA-R-012V3 receiver, set to momentary mode, switches its output only while the signal is present.
+A QIACHIP QA-R-012V3 receiver, set to momentary mode, switches its output only while the signal is sent.
-The receiver output powers a 5 V relay module (JQC3F-05VDC), whose potential-free COM/NO contact is wired across the two power-switch pins of the motherboard header.
+The receiver output powers a relay module, whose contact is wired across the two power-switch pins of the motherboard header and shorts the power pins.
-Because the relay contact is galvanically isolated, no voltage ever reaches the header — it only closes the circuit, mimicking a real button press.
-The whole circuit is powered from a USB port that stays live in S5 (standby), enabled via BIOS.
+The whole circuit is powered from a USB port.

 ---